 The Master of Science degree program in chemistry provides students having an undergraduate foundation in chemistry the opportunity to engage in advanced course work, in-depth study and independent research to acquire the skills of assimilating new information and generating new knowledge.
-The Department of Chemistry is one of 16 departments within the College of Arts and Sciences at the University of North Carolina at Wilmington.
+The Department of Chemistry is one of 16 departments within the College of Arts and Sciences at the University of North Carolina Wilmington.

 Applicants seeking admission to the graduate program in chemistry are required to submit the following to the Graduate School:

-An official application for graduate admission
+- An official application for graduate admission

-Official transcripts of all college work (undergraduate and graduate)
+- Official transcripts of all college work (undergraduate and graduate)

-Official scores on the Graduate Record Examination (verbal, quantitative and analytical only)
+- Official scores on the Graduate Record Examination (verbal, quantitative and analytical only)

-Three recommendations by individuals in professionally relevant fields
+- Three recommendations by individuals in professionally relevant fields

-Non-native English speaking students must also submit official TOFEL scores
+- Non-native English speaking students must also submit official TOFEL scores

-An acceptable score on the Graduate Record Examination is expected.
-A bachelor's' degree with a concentration in chemistry from an accredited college or university in this country or its equivalent in a foreign institution based on a four-year program is required for admissions, along with a "B" average or better in chemistry courses.
+- A bachelor's' degree with a concentration in chemistry or a closely related field from an accredited college or university in this country or its equivalent in a foreign institution is required along with a "B" average or better in chemistry courses.

 Programs leading to the Master of Science degree require a minimum of 30 semester hours of graduate study.
-"A minimum of 9 semester hours (3 courses) must be taken from the following core courses: Advanced Organic Chemistry (CHM516), Advanced Physical Chemistry (CHM 521), Advanced Analytical Chemistry (CHM 536), Advanced Inorganic Chemistry (CHM 546) and Advanced Biochemistry (CHM 568)".
+"A minimum of 12 semester hours (4 courses) must be taken from the following core courses: Advanced Organic Chemistry (CHM516), Advanced Physical Chemistry (CHM 521), Advanced Analytical Chemistry (CHM 536), Advanced Inorganic Chemistry (CHM 546) and Advanced Biochemistry (CHM 568)".
 Up to eight credit hours of graduate courses in other natural and mathematical sciences may be approved by the student's advisory committee.
 A maximum of six semester hours of credit may be transferred from another accredited institution.
 Grades earned on transfer work must be equivalent to a "B" or better, and courses must be acceptable to the student's advisory committee.
 A minimum of 24 semester hours of graduate study must be completed in residence.

 Each student must successfully complete a written and oral comprehensive exam.